 Dream, believe... achieve --- Rêver, croire... atteindre

 At Parkside Primary, we have adopted a mastery approach in order to deliver the three aims of the National Curriculum, fluency, reasoning and problem solving.
 Underpinning this pedagogy is a belief that all children can achieve in maths.
 We believe in promoting sustained and deepening understanding by employing a variety of mastery strategies, with teaching for conceptual understanding at the heart of everything we do.
-We aim to create independent mathematicians who are well equipped to apply their learning to the wider world.
 Our approach aims to provide all children with full access to the curriculum, enabling them to develop independence, confidence and competence – ‘mastery’ in mathematics in order to be independent mathematicians who are well equipped to apply their learning to the wider world.

 The national curriculum for mathematics aims to ensure that all pupils:

 Teaching for Mastery aims to provide all children with full access to the curriculum, enabling them to achieve confidence and competence – ‘mastery’ – in mathematics, rather than many failing to develop the maths skills they need for the future.